🔼 Spirituality and Divination: An Inner Journey

 The Great Spiritualities of the World

-🌿 Spiritual tradition 📍 Origin / Region 🕊️ Key principles and values 🔮 Practices and ways 💎 Spiritual goal or purpose
+🌿 Spiritual tradition 📍 Origin / Region đŸ•Šïž Key principles and values 🔼 Practices and paths 💎 Spiritual goal or purpose

-Buddhism India (6th century BC) Compassion, non-attachment, awakening of consciousness Meditation, mindfulness, noble eightfold path Attain Nirvana (liberation from suffering and illusion)
+Buddhism India (6th century BC) Compassion, non-attachment, awakening of consciousness Meditation, mindfulness, noble eightfold path Reaching Nirvana (liberation from suffering and illusion)

-Hinduism ancient India Dharma (duty), Karma (cause and effect), reincarnation, unity of the Whole Yoga, meditation, prayers, mantras, worship of deities Moksha: liberation from the cycle of rebirth
+Hinduism Ancient India Dharma (duty), Karma (cause and effect), reincarnation, unity of All Yoga, meditation, prayers, mantras, worship of deities Moksha: liberation from the cycle of rebirths

 Mystical Christianity Middle East (1st century) Divine love, faith, forgiveness, universal compassion Prayer, contemplation, sacraments, inner silence Union with God, unconditional love

-Sufism (mystical branch of Islam) Middle East Divine love, detachment from the world, service of God Singing, dancing (dervishes), meditation of the heart, dhikr Fusion of the soul with divine Love
+Sufism (mystical branch of Islam) Middle East Divine love, detachment from the world, service to God Song, dance (whirling dervishes), heart meditation, dhikr Fusion of the soul with divine Love

-Taoism China (4th century BC) Harmony with nature, yin/yang balance, simplicity Meditation, Qi Gong, nature observation Union with the Tao (universal principle)
+Taoism China (4th century BC) Harmony with nature, yin/yang balance, simplicity Meditation, Qi Gong, observation of nature Union with the Tao (universal principle)

-Confucianism Ancient China Social harmony, respect, ethics, moral wisdom Study, rituals, filial piety, self-control Wisdom and balance between individual and society
+Confucianism Ancient China Social harmony, respect, ethics, moral wisdom Study, rituals, filial piety, self-mastery Wisdom and balance between individual and society

-Shamanism (indigenous traditions) Worldwide (prehistoric origins) Connection to the Earth, spirits and ancestors Trance, drum, sacred plants, healing rituals Harmony between the visible and invisible worlds
+Shamanism (indigenous traditions) Whole world (prehistoric origins) Connection to the Earth, spirits, and ancestors Trance, drumming, sacred plants, healing rituals Harmony between the visible and invisible worlds

-Mystical Judaism (Kabbalah) Middle East Tree of Life, balance of forces, divine unity Meditation, study of texts, symbolism of Hebrew letters Knowledge of God through the inner light
+Mystical Judaism (Kabbalah) Near East Tree of Life, balance of forces, divine unity Meditation, study of texts, symbolism of Hebrew letters Knowledge of God through inner light

-Native American spirituality Americas Respect for nature, community spirit, gratitude Ceremonies, offerings, vision quest, drumming Harmony with the Great Spirit and Mother Earth
+Native American spirituality Americas Respect for nature, community spirit, gratitude Ceremonies, offerings, vision quests, drumming Harmony with the Great Spirit and Mother Earth

-Tibetan Buddhism Tibet Compassion, wisdom, emptiness, reincarnation of lamas Mantras, mandalas, tantric meditation Realization of the nature of mind
+Tibetan Buddhism Tibet Compassion, wisdom, emptiness, reincarnation of lamas Mantras, mandalas, tantric meditation Realization of the nature of the spirit

-Celtic spirituality Northwestern Europe Cycles of nature, elements, ancient deities Seasonal festivals, druidic rituals, connection to trees Harmony between human and natural forces
+Celtic spirituality Northwest Europe Cycles of nature, elements, ancient deities Seasonal festivals, druidic rituals, connection to trees Harmony between humans and natural forces

-Zoroastrianism Persia (c.
-1000 BC) Struggle between light and dark, purity, truth Prayer, fire rituals, respect for good Union with Light and Divine Truth
+Zoroastrianism Persia (circa 1000 BC) Struggle between light and darkness, purity, truth Prayer, fire rituals, respect for good Union with Light and divine Truth

-🛕 Are you looking for a particular object or ritual? - Do you want to share your knowledge or ask a question?
+🛕 Are you looking for a specific object or ritual? - Do you want to share your knowledge or ask a question?

-👉 Contact us !
-We would be delighted to connect with you and guide you on your spiritual journey.
+👉 Contact us!
+We will be happy to engage with you and guide you on your spiritual journey.

 Leave a comment